 Man dies after shooting at shopping plaza along Northlake Boulevard in Lake Park

-A man died from his injuries at a hospital after he was shot at a sopping plaza in Lake Park on Wednesday evening, according to the Palm Beach County Sheriff's Office.
+A man died from his injuries at a hospital after he was shot at a shopping plaza in Lake Park on Wednesday evening, according to the Palm Beach County Sheriff's Office.

 The shooting took place in a parking lot at about 7:15 p.m. in the 1200 block of Northlake Boulevard, west of Old Dixie Highway.
-The shopping plaza includes a Burlington, Hobby Lobby, Staples, Chick-fil-A
+The shopping plaza includes a Burlington, Hobby Lobby, Staples and Chick-fil-A restaurant.

 When deputies arrived, they found a man with a gunshot wound to the torso.